Call Us: 954-929-4814

 Schandl, with his early dedication to fitness and health, wasn't the only one ahead of his time, though.
 In 1963 his then mother-in-law opened the first health food store in La Jolla, California, asking Schandl to lend his physique to the shop's billboard as an example of the epitome of health.
 At first, Schandl found her claims that nutrition could cure anything to be a bit far-fetched, but at some level, her message was getting through.

 With a master's degree soon in hand from California State University in San Diego, Schandl decided to accept a research position at Florida State University, and began working toward his Ph.D. under the world renowned geneticist, J. Herbert Taylor.
 After receiving his doctoral degree, a stint in nuclear medicine alerted him to the perils of developing cancer through radioactive substances, and started his career in the direction of fighting the disease.
 His mother's death from leukemia shortly afterward sealed his determination to dedicate his life to fighting cancer.
 Building on his research in nuclear medicine, he went on to spend several more years developing the CA or Cancer Profile™©, which can often detect the existence of cancer many years prior to the onset of physical symptoms.
-In his day-to-day work, he consults with patients, creating individual nutritional programs that relate to fighting specific diseases.
 His CA Profile™© was a key component to his work, so when commercial labs couldn't perform it to his standards of accuracy, Schandl opened his own, CA Laboratory in 1978, and later, American Metabolic Testing Laboratories, in Hollywood, Florida.